 Control of the pass conferred military advantage.
 During the war for independence, British troops sealed off lower Manhattan by controlling the pass and camping on what are now the Great Hill, North Meadow and East Meadow.
 During the War of 1812 Fort Clinton and Nutter's Battery were built to guard the pass. (reference)

 From the historical maps and what little information is available on the web, it is a bit difficult to determine exactly where McGowan's Pass was.
 The topography has been modified quite a bit since the 19th century.
 Harlem Creek has been filled in on both sides of what is now Harlem Mere and the eastern side of the marsh is now East Harlem around 106th Street.
-Kingsbridge Road is long gone and the eastern Park Drive now curves around the bluffs in switchbacks that are alot of fun to bike or skate down but a bit of a effort to get back up again.
+Kingsbridge Road is long gone and the eastern Park Drive now curves around the bluffs in switchbacks that are fun to bike or skate down but a bit of a effort to get back up again.
 The area that had been cleared in military days to give full view of the surrounding countryside is now covered in lovely tall trees.

 However, I will assume that what was the pass is now approximated by the modestly inclined path that rises from the midpoint of Harlem Mere, between Nutter's Battery and Fort Clinton and joins with the existing Park Drive to the south of where the park drive begins its switchback around Fort Fish.
+This is consistent with notes on the Central Park Conservancy website and a 2014 NY Times article on some archaeological work done in the area in advance of utility installation.

 Some contemporary maps are a bit indeterminate about the location of the pass and label McGowan's Pass as this valley between Fort Clinton on the north and Mt.
-St. Vincent on the south, which would lead it around the east side of the the Fort Clinton outcropping.
+St. Vincent on the south, which would lead it around the east side of the Fort Clinton outcropping.
 However, the 1811 map given above lists it as clearly behind the fortifications.

 Fort Clinton was named after DeWitt Clinton, Mayor of NYC during the War of 1812.
 Although no remnants of the fort remain, a monument was placed here in the early 20th century.
 That monument was extensively vandalized in the 1960s and awaited restoration at the time I visited in the summer of 2007.